ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/04-23-trees.md

 If we want to be able to search in a collection of records that will never change, then a [linear index]{.term} is a very simple and efficient data structure.
 This is simply a sorted array of search keys with pointers to the actual records.
-To search in a linear index we can simply perform a standard binary search (recall @sec:case-study-searching-in-a-list).
+To search in a linear index we can simply perform a standard binary search (recall @sec:binary-search).

 The problem is how to handle insertion into and deletion from our database.
 We could try to keep the core idea of storing a sorted array-based list, but make it more flexible by breaking the list into manageable chunks that are more easily updated.